 If you opt for the touchscreen Garmin Overlander – which is like a kind of motorist’s tablet – you get the BC35 with a range of other features including cloud backup as well as local recording, so this is an elegant and useful solution for traveler.

 This is a popular example of a simple and very modestly priced option, but it does the job well and still offers key features.
 It can be powered via the reversing light or the cigarette lighter (the first is more like new cars, the latter easier to fit and switchable at any time).
 It can be used front or back; by default the image is mirror flipped but you can choose to flip it normal when you fit it by cutting a wire.
-The guides can also be adjusted after fitting via buttons on the screen.
+The reversing guides can also be adjusted after fitting via buttons on the screen, though it could be easier to use.

 The camera mount is designed for the standard screw holes found on US license plates (and all similar jurisdictions), giving the option of tucking the mounting plate behind the plate for a more discrete appearance or (for Americans) the option to obscure your State name if you prefer.
 Crucially the camera is IP69K waterproof, can survive down to -20˚C (-4˚F), and includes 6 LEDs to boost night vision.